Medicare Advantage Plans Come In Different Sizes And Colors

 MEDICARE HMO PLANS

 Medicare Advantage HMO Plans are the most popular type of Medicare Advantage Plans.
-These plans are a type of coordinated care in which you will choose a primary care doctor in the network.
-You usually must get a referral from that doctor before you can see a network specialist.
+These plans are a form of coordinated care in which you choose a primary care doctor from the network.
+You typically need a referral from that doctor before you can see a network specialist.

 Medicare HMO plans often have the lowest monthly premiums of the three types of Medicare Advantage programs.
 This is because they are generally the most restrictive, requiring a primary care physician.
-Members visit their PCP first to obtain a referral before they can see a specialist.
+Members visit their PCP first to obtain a referral before seeing a specialist.

 MEDICARE PPO PPO PLANS

-PPO Plans are also also referred to as coordinated care plans.
-But PPO Plans are gusually more flexible than Medicare HMO plans.
-Members can see usually see any doctor in the network without a referral.
-You can also treat outside the network, although you will spend more to do so.
+PPO Plans are also referred to as coordinated care plans.
+But PPO Plans are usually more flexible than Medicare HMO plans.
+Members can generally see any doctor in the network without a referral.
+You can also use out-of-network providers, but you will pay more.

-Always check the rules of your specific plan, which can be found in the plan’s Summary of Benefits.
+Always check the rules of your specific plan, which are available in the plan’s Summary of Benefits.

 MEDICARE PFFS (PRIVATE FEE-FOR-SERVICE PLANS)

-Private-Fee-For-Service Medicare Advantage Plans usually have no network or a very small network.
+Private-Fee-For-Service Medicare Advantage Plans typically have no network or a very limited one.
 You can see any doctor who will bill the plan as long as they agree to the plan’s terms and conditions up front.
 This puts the burden on you to ask your providers whether they will accept the plan before you seek medical services.
-These plans have been phased out in many counties where at least 2 other plan types exist.
+These plans have been phased out in many counties where at least two other plan types exist.

 OTHER MEDICARE ADVANTAGE PLAN TYPES

 Special Needs Plans (SNPs) are available only to Medicare beneficiaries with certain health conditions.
-The plans are designed to address those health needs with special providers and drug formularies that are most suitable for people with those conditions.
-Most SNP plans are an HMO format.
+The plans are designed to address those health needs through specialized providers and drug formularies most suitable for people with those conditions.
+Most SNP plans are HMOs.

-Medical Savings Account Plans (MSAs) offer a health savings account alongside the insurance benefits.
+Medical Savings Account (MSA) plans provide a health savings account alongside insurance benefits.
 Medicare itself will put a set amount of funds into your account each year.
 You may spend those dollars whenever you access qualifying health services.
 MSA plans are not available in all counties.

-NOTE: All Medicare Advantage plans offer their own summary of benefits, and these benefits as well as the plan’s formulary, pharmacy network, provider network, premium and/or co-payments/coinsurance may change on January 1 of each year.
+NOTE: All Medicare Advantage plans offer their own summary of benefits.
+These benefits, as well as the plan’s formulary, pharmacy network, provider network, premium, and/or copayments/coinsurance, may change on January 1 of each year.

 WHEN YOU CAN ENROLL IN A MEDICARE ADVANTAGE PLAN

 You can join a Medicare Advantage plan during your 7-month Initial Election Period for Medicare.
-You can also join or dis-enroll from Medicare Advantage during the Annual Election Period.
-This occurs in the fall from October 15th – December 7th.
+You can also join or disenroll from Medicare Advantage during the Annual Election Period.
+This occurs from October 15th to December 7th.

-YOU CAN CHOOSE ANY MEDICARE ADVANTYAGE PLAN TAHT IS AVAIILABLE IN YOUR SERVICE AREA
+YOU CAN CHOOSE ANY MEDICARE ADVANTAGE PLAN THAT IS AVAILABLE IN YOUR SERVICE AREA

 Medicare Advantage programs have service areas.
 Service Areas are generally plans that are specific to the County you reside in.
-Remember that you must be enrolled in both Medicare Parts A and B and live in the plans’ service area.
+Remember that you must be enrolled in both Medicare Parts A and B and live in the plan’s service area.
 You cannot join a plan that does not operate in the county where you live.
 A licensed health insurance agent can help you determine which plan options exist in your county.
-He or she will help you work through a checklist of items to see which plan best suits you.
+They will help you work through a checklist of items to determine which plan best suits you.

 HOW MUCH DO MEDICARE ADVANTAGE PLANS COST?